vividfog/nordpool-predict-fi/README.md

 options:
-  -h, --help          show this help message and exit --train             Train a new model candidate using the data in the database --eval              Show evaluation metrics for the current database --training-stats    Show training stats for candidate models in the database as a CSV --dump              Dump the SQLite database to CSV format
+  -h, --help          show this help message and exit --train             Train a new model candidate using the data in the database; use with --predict --eval              Show evaluation metrics for the current database --training-stats    Show training stats for candidate models in the database as a CSV --dump              Dump the SQLite database to CSV format